Russian cruiser Oleg: World War I

 On 2 July 1915, Oleg participated in the Battle of Åland Islands during which she assisted in driving the German light cruiser onto the beach.

 In June 1916, the Russian Baltic Fleet launched a major offensive against German convoys off the Swedish cost, near Gotland.

 Russian Revolution

 During the October Revolution of 1917, the crew of Oleg quickly declared support for the Bolshevik cause.
-The Treaty of Brest-Litovsk required the Soviets to evacuate their base at Helsinki in March 1918 or have their ships interned by newly independent Finland even though the Gulf of Finland was still frozen over.
+The Treaty of Brest-Litovsk required the Soviets to evacuate their base at Helsinki in March 1918 or have their ships interned by newly independent Finland, even though the Gulf of Finland was still frozen over.
 Oleg sailed to Kronstadt in what became known as the 'Ice Voyage'.
 In November 1918, Oleg and Bogatyr participated in the aborted invasion of Estonia by the Red Army.
 Oleg was torpedoed and sunk on the night of 17 June 1919 by Royal Navy speedboat CMB-4 commanded by Captain Augustus Agar in an attack on the Red Navy facilities at Kronstadt.
-Parts of the ship were salvaged in 1919 and 1933, and the rest of hulk was raised and scrapped in 1938.
+Parts of the ship were salvaged in 1919 and 1933, and the rest of the hulk was raised and scrapped in 1938.